 The highest-paid tight ends in the NFL | 6-10

-Which tight ends sit in the bottom half of the top 10 when it comes to average annual value (AAV)?
+Which TEs sit in the bottom half of the top 10 when it comes to the highest paid in average annual value (AAV)?

 Waller had another superb season in 2020, and after signing a contract extension, may be the best value on this list.
 Sitting at the bottom of the highest-paid tight ends in the league, Waller’s play is more reminiscent of a receiver.
 He finished the season ranked 10th in receiving yards, reeling in over 73 percent of his targets.